Cjwilson46/Natural-Language-Processing-the-O.J.-Simpson-Trial-Transcripts-Listen/README.md

-# Week-12-473
-This is the twelfth   week of my violet python class Overview
+Overview

 This Python script leverages the Natural Language Toolkit (NLTK) to perform a comprehensive linguistic analysis of the O.J.
 Simpson Trial Transcripts.
 The script is designed to provide insights into specific keywords, explore word frequencies, concordances, and similarities within the corpus.